Lexus LFA: Awards

 The LF-A Roadster concept received an iF product design award from the International Forum Design organization in 2008, and the first LF-A concept was a recipient of an IDEA award from the Industrial Designers Society of America in the Design Explorations category of 2005's International Design Excellence Awards.
 The LFA was also a finalist in the 2009 Car Design of the Year and the Festival Automobile International's "most beautiful supercar of the year" awards.

 Sales

 As of September 2020, 38 LFAs have been sold in Europe.

+As of 2020, Lexus still had four unsold LFAs after selling three LFAs in 2019.
+However, two were sold in March 2020 and another in September 2020.

+In June 2023, an Australian Toyota dealer purchased the final LFA, its own display car, more than a decade after production ended.
+The "sale" circumvented new Australian vehicle standards that would have otherwise made the LFA unregistrable after July 2023.
+As of 2023, the vehicle remains unused and undelivered.